15 Easy Holiday Decorating Ideas That Take Five Minutes or Less

 Posts of Christmas Past

-For a mantel with extra flair, collect family holiday cards from previous years and clothespin them to a long, slim stick suspended between two vases.
-Put them in chronological order and, if you want, date the pins.
+For a mantel with extra flair, collect family holiday cards from Christmases past and clothespin them to a long, slim stick suspended between two vases.
+Arrange them in chronological order and, if you want, date the pins.
 The display will remind your family of holidays past.

 Hang a Wreath